First International Symposium Toward A Unified Science Of Love

 Agnieszka Jaworska, PhD - Associate Professor of Philosophy, UC Riverside, www.loveandhumanagency.org

-We are looking for individuals' definition of love; be it called forgiveness, belongingness, the supreme emotion, caring, compassion, altruism, empathy, kindness, intimacy, relationship, happiness and so forth.
-A few paragraphs are sufficient.
-Papers should be submitted to This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+We were looking for a functional definition of love; be it called forgiveness, belongingness, the supreme emotion, caring, compassion, altruism, empathy, kindness, intimacy, relationship, happiness and so forth, and defined it.

-Preliminary Itinerary for Symposiumclick here
+Itinerary for Symposium – click here

-If you would like to get involved with the production of the Symposium, have ideas for presenters or topics to be discussed, would like to chair a committee, please contact us at This email address is being protected from spambots.
+If you would like to get involved with the Symposium community, have ideas for topics to be discussed, please contact us at pThis email address is being protected from spambots.
 You need JavaScript enabled to view it..
-We are also looking for a college or university department to co-sponsor the event with THDC.
-If you are interested in discussing this further please e-mail Deutsch at – This email address is being protected from spambots.
-You need JavaScript enabled to view it. .

-Can We – Should We Arrive At a Unified Theory of Love?
+COMPARING THEORIES OF LOVECan We – Should We Arrive At a Unified Theory of Love?